espressif/esp-idf/docs/en/api-guides/build-system.rst

-Build System (CMake)
+Build System
-********************
+************

 :link_to_translation:`zh_CN:[中文]`

-.. include:: ../cmake-warning.rst

-.. include:: ../cmake-pending-features.rst

-This document explains the implementation of the CMake-based ESP-IDF build system and the concept of "components". :doc:`Documentation for the GNU Make based build system <build-system>` is also available

-Read this document if you want to know how to organise and build a new ESP-IDF project or component using the CMake-based build system.
+This document explains the implementation of the ESP-IDF build system and the concept of "components".
+Read this document if you want to know how to organise and build a new ESP-IDF project or component.

+.. note:: This document describes the CMake-based build system, which is the default since ESP-IDF V4.0.
+ESP-IDF also supports a :doc:`legacy build system based on GNU Make <build-system-legacy>`, which was the default before ESP-IDF V4.0.

 Overview